lamdangpham/An-application-demo-of-audio-visual-crowded-scene-classification-/README.md

 # An-application-demo-of-audio-visual-crowded-scene-classification

 * This repo shows an application demo of crowded scene classification from input videos.
-The demo based on the pre-printed paper at:
+The demo based on the pre-printed paper at: https://arxiv.org/pdf/2112.09172.pdf

-* To run the demo, please follow the steps below
+* To run the demo, please follow the steps below:

     Step 1/ Setup Docker software at your personal machine